trufnetwork/node/deployments/infra/README.md

 ## Redeploying Instances from Launch Templates

-In our stack, the launch templates for the Kwil Gateway (kgw) and Indexer instances are created, and the instances themselves are **not** automatically provisioned.
-This approach provides greater flexibility and control over instance deployment and updates.
+In our stack, the launch templates for the Kwil Gateway (kgw) and Indexer instances are created.
+For the **TnAutoStack**, the instances themselves are also automatically provisioned.
+For the **TnFromConfigStack**, the instances are **not** automatically provisioned.
+This section primarily applies to the `TnFromConfigStack` or manual redeployment scenarios.

 Below are the steps to redeploy an instance using the launch templates:

 1. **Deploy a New Instance from the Launch Template**